romeo31-alt/OctoCAD/README.md

-# design-of-machine-elements
+# OctoCAD
-This repository is dedicated to programs and algorithms for design of machine elements.
+OctoCAD© is a design automation software for machine elements and an application programming interface for FreeCAD which generates the CAD models of the machine element.